nomokazu/linking-attack-poc/README.md

 If you just want to make sure the program works, I suggest you choose the experimental type 6.

-In addition, you can try simulations under various conditions by changing the following variables (flags).

 In the second and subsequent runs, please be sure to delete the directories corresponding to the respective experiment numbers before running the experiment.

 Running a simulation with 10,000 pedestrians per hour is excluded from the default settings because it would take an enormous amount of time to run the simulation.
-If you want to set it to 10,000, you can try the simulation by adding it to the perTimeList list.
+If you want to set it to 10,000, you can try the simulation by adding it to the "perTimeList" list.

 #### Flag in main()
 - graphFlag : Do you want to draw a graph?
+If graphFlag = 1, then graph data showing the relationship between time and signal strength is stored.
 - modelFlag :  Do you output 3D modeling?
+If modelFlag = 1, then the image of the 3D model at the time when the signal strength corresponding to each RPI reached its maximum is stored.
 - mixFlag : Mix signal strength of two different devices?
-- directionFlag : Walking direction of pedestrians
+If mixFlag = 1, then the simulation is run under the condition of a mix of smartphones with two different signal strengths.

 Note that if graphFlag or ModelFlag is set to 1, the simulation is performed using only the first parameter.

 #### Parameters in prepareXXXX()
+You can try simulations under various conditions by changing the following parameters.

-- perTimeList : List of number of pedestrians per hour
+- perTimeList : The number of pedestrians per hour is stored.
+For example, if a value of 1200 is specified, a simulation of 1200 pedestrians per hour walking in front of the attacking device is run.
-- rpiSendFrequencyList : Transmission frequency of RPI
+- rpiSendFrequencyList : The signal transmission frequency of the RPI is stored.
+For example, if a value of 0.270 is specified, each smartphone advertises an RPI on BLE every 0.270 seconds.
-- widthOfRoad : Witdth of street
+- widthOfRoad : It means the width of the street where pedestrians walk.
-- receiverSettings : List of receivers
+- receiverSettings : Receiver settings such as receiver location and antenna angle are stored.
-- reSend : Number of consecutive transmissions during intermittent transmission

 ### Parse Result